 Adjust the spring preload as follows.

+- 1. Remove the seat.
+(See page 3-19.) - 2.
 To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
-To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b).

-- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.
+To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b). - Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench included in the owner's tool kit to make the adjustment.

-- 1. Extension bar
+- 1. Spring preload adjusting ring

 - 2. Special wrench

-- 3. Spring preload adjusting ring

-- 4. Position indicator
+- 3. Position indicator